Revised with new information as of May 6, 2009

 Woz.org

 Site of Steve Wozniak, inventor of the Apple Computer.
-Great and very useful info.
+Very useful

 MAC/PC User Groups!